October 29, 2014

 Intermediate: You’re better able to determine if any given site could gain ranking on a given phrase you’ve researched, you’ve had some decent link building wins and some favourite techniques, you’ve got a few competitive ranking wins that you’re really proud of, you have a few favourite reports in Analytics where you get most of your initial client insights from, can rip around GA and Google Search Console quickly and purposefully, and you have an opinion on how to estimate keyword data.

 Sometimes you do everything right, but the pages just don’t rank, you don’t know why, and you run out of ideas on what to do next.
 You’ve been to an SEO conference in the last year and you have a rough idea as to where the industry is going.
 You would have solid answers to these 10 questions.
 You know when to check for a “nofollow” on a link (and you know what that means).
-Perhaps most importantly, at this stage you are beginning to see beyond the blind application of SEO best practices, and you understand how it all comes together—you’re able to fairly comfortably explain the benefits of the work you to do to clients.
+Perhaps most importantly, at this stage you are beginning to see beyond the basic application of SEO best practices, and you understand how it all comes together—you’re able to fairly comfortably explain the benefits of the work you to do to clients.

 Senior: You’ve got a sixth sense for knowing which content pieces are going to get results, you’ve got a favourite technique for working with large (1000+) keyword data sets, you make Schema recommendations that actually show up in the SERPs, you can quickly build process around proven new techniques, you have spoken at conferences or local meetups as an expert, and you have a few personal project websites that you use for SEO experiments or to earn side-income.